 Abscess Treatment: Self-Care at Home

-- If the abscess is small (less than 1 cm or less than a half-inch across), applying warm compresses to the area for about 30 minutes 4 times daily can help.
+- If the abscess is small (less than 1 cm or less than a half-inch across), applying warm compresses to the area for about 30 minutes 4 times daily may help.

-- Do not attempt to drain the abscess by pressing on it.
+- Do not attempt to drain the abscess by squeezing or pressing on it.
 This can push the infected material into the deeper tissues.

 When to Seek Medical Care